-For a first time wig & hair system buyer, the industry terminology and definitions can be very confusing.
+For a first-time wig and hair system buyer, the industry terminology and definitions can be very confusing.
 When you start reading about hair systems and wigs online, you will come across many unfamiliar terms.
-That’s why we have put together this A to Z guide of hair system and wig terminology.
+That’s why we have put together this A to Z guide on hair system and wig terminology.
 We hope you find this glossary beneficial!

 They are much more than your typical wigs and toupees.
 That said, you will find that hair systems, hairpieces, toupees and wigs are all used interchangeably in the hair industry.

 Let’s begin with wig terminology!

 Afro hair systems

 Hair systems made with Afro hair.
 Also known as man weaves.

 The part of the hair system which is attached to the scalp.
 The base is also what hair is attached to.
 It won’t be wrong to call it the cornerstone wig terminology.